pedrojunqueira/da-100/README.md

 [Azure Learning](https://docs.microsoft.com/en-gb/learn/modules/optimize-model-power-bi/1-introduction)

 - Performance optimization
-	- It involves making changing in the data and model to run more efficiently
+	- It involves making changes in the data and model to run more efficiently
 	- As a data analyst, you will spend approximately 90 percent of your time working with your data
 	- Poor performance is related to a bad data model or bad dax code
 		- Ensuring that the correct data types are used